beingEniola/maven-toys-retail-expansion-analysis/README.md

 | 2022 | 7,482,498.08 | —            |
 | 2023 | 6,962,074.27 | -6.96%       |

+full analysis please click [here]()
-For a detailed walkthrough of the business questions, SQL solutions, insights, and recommendations from this project, check out the full write-up on [Medium]().
-Th
+For a detailed walkthrough of the business questions, SQL solutions, insights, and recommendations from this project, check out the full write-up on [Medium](https://medium.com/@dorcazkayode/maven-toys-retail-expansion-analysis-395a10fb8a61).

 ## Insights